BDC Hamburger Icon

 Open row

 Data breaches are a common threat to businesses of all kinds and sizes.
 Stolen information or data corruption can cause irreparable harm and become a financial burden.
-IBM found that the cost of a data breach in 2023 was a record-breaking $4.45 million, and it took around 277 days, on average, to identify and contain a breach.
+IBM found that the average cost of a data breach in 2024 was a record-breaking $4.88 million, with average costs reaching a high of $9.8 billion in the health care sector.

 No matter the size of your business, you need to protect your information by preventing data breaches.
-Here are some proven strategies for keeping your data and sensitive customer information safe.
+Here’s what you need to know about business data breaches, including proven strategies for keeping your data and sensitive customer information safe.

 How to protect your business from a data breach